jefdaj/ortholang-demo/README.md

 docs:

+- [x] fix first table in reference.md
-- [ ] update reference.md to work again
+- [ ] update reference.md to match current shortcut
 - [ ] inputs, outputs -> collapsed into type
 - [ ] update the guest page to be less pushy
 - [ ] add a macro to type :help <fnname>, and use it to make all the functions into links